 Once an object or set of objects has been selected in the Object Picker, they are then selected for editing by clicking the "Apply" button.
 The selected objects from the selected channels will be displayed in the "Selected Objects" window.
 Those are the only objects that will be affected when selected for editing when the "Apply" button is clicked.

-Note: If an object has been chosen but a channel has not, the object will not be
+Note: If an object has been chosen but a channel has not, the object will not be simply clicking on the appropriate tab.

 Open Mix Selector Tabs: